Can I apply if I don't have an ECE Diploma?

-It is recommended students complete 2 core courses in each of the fall, winter and spring semesters.
-Students who follow the part-time program of studies by completing the courses outlined each semester, as well as complete their field placements, can expect to achieve this graduate certificate in just 1 year.
-However, students may also complete 1 core course each term for 6 consecutive semesters, in addition to the field work, and achieve their certificate in 2 years time.
+It is recommended students complete 2 core courses in each of the Fall, Winter and Spring semesters.
+Students who follow the part-time program of studies by completing the courses outlined each semester, as well as complete their field placements, can expect to achieve this graduate certificate in 1 year.
+However, students may also complete 1 core course each term for 6 consecutive semesters, in addition to the field work, and achieve their certificate in 2 years.

-What if I need longer or want to complete sooner?
+What if I need longer or want to complete the program sooner?

 Most courses utilize a variety of web-based resources that will be linked/available through the online learning portal once you are registered.
-However, if a textbook is required, students can use the online Book Store webpage to search for their required materials.
-It is highly recommended you purchase this resource, especially with online learning.
+However, if a textbook is required, students can use the Mohawk Bookstore web page to search for their required materials.

 How can I apply for an Exemption?